aarbeikop/BullingerCorpusAnnotation/README.md

-# CALiR-BullingerProject
+# Bullinger Corpus Annotation: Enhancing Historical Document Annotation Accuracy through Rule-Based NLP Techniques in the Bullinger Corpus

 ## Description

-The Bullinger Project is a collaborative research platform dedicated to the annotation of historical document transcriptions, specificaally letters written to and from Heinrich Bullinger, a key figure in the Protestant Reformation.
+The Bullinger Project is a collaborative research platform dedicated to the annotation of historical document transcriptions, specifically letters written to and from Heinrich Bullinger, a key figure in the Protestant Reformation.
 This project was completed in the context of a semester project for the FS24 semester course "Creation and Annotation of Linguistic Ressources".

 ## Methodology

 The project employs methodology to annotate historical documents, consisting of the following steps: